-If you’re looking for the best home insurance, there are several national and local insurance companies that will want your business.
+If you’re looking for the best home insurance in 2015, there are plenty of national and local insurance companies that will want your business.
 However, it’s hard to decide which company to pick with so many choices.

 There’s more to take into account than just price, but it’s a good starting point.
 I’ve included a quote tool below so you can shop around right away.
 Enter your zip code in the box and click “Get Quotes” and you’ll be presented with a list of 3-5 of the best homeowners insurance companies in your area.
 You can research policies from each provider and determine which is the best fit for your home and your budget.